1. Alpha Pager Troubleshooting

 This error, while specific can be caused by three things.

-- Your modem is installed properly.
-Open the Windows Control Panel .
-Go to System .
+Your modem is installed properly.
+Open the Windows Control Panel.
+Go to System.
 Click the Hardware tab.
 Open the Device Manager.
 Find the Modems branch and expand it.
-If you do not see your Hayes compatible modem under Modems branch, then you must install the appropriate drivers for you modem.
+If you do not see your Hayes compatible modem under the Modems branch, then you must install the appropriate drivers for your modem.
 If there is a red ‘X’ next to your modem’s name then it has been disabled.
-Right click it and click Enable.
+Right-click it and click Enable.
 If there is a yellow yield shaped sign with an exclamation mark next to your modem’s name then there is an issue with your modem’s hardware or driver installation.
 Try reinstalling your driver.

-- Some other piece of software may have the COM port.
+- Some other pieces of software may have the COM port.
 Shut WIN-911 down.
 Test this by attempting to open the COM port in HyperTerminal.
-On your Start menu go to Programs, Accessories, Communications, then HyperTerminal .
+On your Start menu go to Programs, Accessories, Communications, then HyperTerminal.

 Enter any name you like in the Connection Name field.
-In the Connect Using field select the appropriate COM port .
+In the Connect Using field select the appropriate COM port.
 See step 3 for finding that out.
-Do not select the modem driver name.
-Click OK .
+Do not select the modem driver's name.
+Click OK.
 Click OK on the Port Settings dialog.
 If you receive the message below, then some other application is using your modem.
 Shut it down and then try to open the same COM port in HyperTerminal again.
 If successful, then close HyperTerminal and restart WIN-911.

 This error indicates that WIN-911 was not able to connect to your pager service’s TAP phone number.
 TAP or Telocator Alphanumeric Protocol is the protocol that WIN-911 uses to send alphanumeric pages.
 If the modem bank you are dialing does not support TAP or if, more likely, the number you are dialing is not answered by a modem then you will receive this error.